 These tests identify patient-specific genetic markers that affect how patients may react to medications, protein, carbohydrates, types of exercise, and other treatments.
-It is an easily administered cheek swab test that analyzes up to 24 key genes.
+It is an easily administered cheek swab test that analyzes up to many genes.
 These genes were selected based on FDA prescribing information, consensus expert guidelines, and data derived from hundreds of studies showing that variations in these genes may inform treatment decisions.

 Your genetic makeup, or genotype, is your inherited DNA code.
 It serves as the blueprint of your body.
 This information, along with a clinical assessment of your current health and family history, compose the trifecta of information that doctors now use to drive individualized treatment decisions.
 This is at the heart of precision or personalized medicine.

 Vitamin, mineral, antioxidant, fat, and protein deficiencies underly many health conditions.
 At-home supplementation with over-the-counter vitamins and minerals may not be correct for you or even necessary.
 If you have questions about whether you need to supplement your diet, then micronutrient testing is the test for you.
 Micronutrient testing measures the functional levels and deficiencies of vitamins, minerals, antioxidants, fatty acids, and amino acids.
 We can use these results to determine if there are deficiencies in your body, or if you are over-supplementing in an area.